Storm dumps heavy snow on northern Arizona, gridlocking Interstate 40

 “This weekend is bound to be epic,” it wrote in a post.

-The storm was expected to move east out of the state on Saturday, the National Weather Service said.
+The storm was expected to move east out of the state on Saturday, the weather service said.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.